cinna-dev/Docker_test/README.md

 >    - A standard set of instructions
 >
 > The concept is borrowed from Shipping Containers, which define a standard to ship goods globally.
 Docker defines a standard to ship software.

+- Dockerfile:

+> A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
+Docker can build images automatically by reading the instructions from a Dockerfile.

+- image:

+> In an image, a layer is modification to the image, represented by an instruction in the Dockerfile.
+Layers are applied in sequence to the base image to create the final image.
+When an image is updated or rebuilt, only layers that change need to be updated, and unchanged layers are cached locally.
+This is part of why Docker images are so fast and lightweight.
+The sizes of each layer add up to equal the size of the final image.

+- namespace:

+> A Linux namespace is a Linux kernel feature that isolates and virtualizes system resources.
+Processes which are restricted to a namespace can only interact with resources or processes that are part of the same namespace.
+Namespaces are an important part of Docker’s isolation model.
+Namespaces exist for each type of resource, including net (networking), mnt (storage), pid (processes), uts (hostname control), and user (UID mapping).
+For more information about namespaces, see Docker run reference and Isolate containers with a user namespace.

+- repository:

+> A repository is a set of Docker images.
+A repository can be shared by pushing it to a registry server.
+The different images in the repository can be labeled using tags.

+Here is an example of the shared nginx repository and its tags.

+- volume:

+> A volume is a specially-designated directory within one or more containers that bypasses the Union File System.
+Volumes are designed to persist data, independent of the container’s life cycle.
+Docker therefore never automatically deletes volumes when you remove a container, nor will it “garbage collect” volumes that are no longer referenced by a container.
+Also known as: data volume
+>
+> There are three types of volumes: host, anonymous, and named:
+>
+> - A host volume lives on the Docker host’s filesystem and can be accessed from within the container.
+>
+> - A named volume is a volume which Docker manages where on disk the volume is created, but it is given a name.
+>
+> - An anonymous volume is similar to a named volume, however, it can be difficult, to refer to the same volume over time when it is an anonymous volumes.
+Docker handle where the files are stored.